TYPE AND CLASS:

 - Must not have a valid designated home state adjuster license in any state.

-- Must live in a state that does not offer a resident adjuster license.
+- Must live in a state that does not offer a resident adjuster license or be a company adjuster and reside in a state that only offers a resident independent adjuster license.

 - An original letter from one of the following institutions awarding one of